 Vitamin E oil and alpha-tocopherol is fats-soluble vitamin available in foods and supplements.
 Vitamin E has antioxidant properties and protects your cells from damage caused by free radicals.
 It supports immune health.
 Make sure your diet is plentiful in good food sources of vitamin E to ensure proper healing of scars.

 The other ways of scar removal are through specific surgical procedures.
 Cosmetic surgeons may perform these.
 One method of scar removal is Punch Grafting.
 This procedure is primarily used for intense scars that are small in size but maybe numerous and cover a large area.
 This method plugs the skin from another body area into the removed spot.
 The result is a smoother and slighter scar.
 Punch grafting requires one week for healing.

 Other methods include;

 - Tissue expansion

 Untreated breast reduction scars may become more noticeable over time.
 Scarring may also worsen by;

 - Breast contour and shape irregularities

-- Damage to deeper structure such as nerves, blood vessels and muscles etc.
+- Damage to deeper structures such as nerves, blood vessels, muscles, etc.